Queen's University at Kingston: Off-campus facilities

 Queen's has off-campus facilities in the Kingston area and abroad.
 The university has a second campus in Kingston, known as the west campus.
 Acquired in 1969, the west campus is 2 km west of the main campus, and covers 27 ha of land.
 It has two student residences, the Faculty of Education, the Coastal Engineering Lab, and several athletic facilities, including the Richardson Memorial Stadium.
 In May 2007, the university approved the designs for the Isabel Bader Centre for Performing Arts, also in Kingston.
 The centre, home of the Department of Film and Media, opened in September 2014.

 The university owns a research facility in Rideau Lakes, Ontario, known as the Queen's University Biological Station.
 Opened during the 1950s, the field station encompasses approximately 3000 ha of property, a range of habitat types typical of Eastern Ontario, and many species of conservation concern in Canada.

 Queen's has an agreement with Novelis Inc. to acquire a 20 ha property next to the company's research and development centre in Kingston.
 The agreement is part of the plan to establish Innovation Park at Queen's University, an innovative technology park at the corner of Princess and Concession Streets.
-The property was acquired for $5.3 million, a portion of the $21 million grant Queen's received from the Ontario government last spring to pioneer this innovative new regional R&D "co-location" model.
+The property was acquired for $5.3 million, a portion of the $21 million grant Queen's received from the Ontario government in 2007 to pioneer this innovative new regional R&D "co-location" model.
 Queen's leases approximately 7900 m2 of the Novelis R&D facilities to accommodate faculty-led research projects that have industrial partners and small and medium-size companies with a research focus and a desire to interact with Queen's researchers.
 The remainder of the government funds support further development of the technology park to transform the property into a welcoming and dynamic site for business expansion and relocation.

 Bader College is housed in Herstmonceux Castle, East Sussex, England, which was donated to Queen's in 1993 by alumnus Alfred Bader.
 Bader College is academically fully integrated with Queen's, although financially self-sufficient.
 Its mission is to provide academic programs for undergraduate students whose academic interests are oriented toward the United Kingdom, Europe, and the European Union; continuing-education programs for executives and other professional or "special interest" groups; a venue for conferences and meetings; a base for international graduate students and other scholars undertaking research in the United Kingdom and Europe; and an enhanced educational, social, and cultural environment for the local community, using the unique heritage of the castle.
 The opportunity to study at Bader College is not limited to Queen's students.
 Queen's has academic exchange agreements with Canadian and foreign universities.